 *To soften 8 ounces of cream cheese quickly, unwrap it and place it on a microwave-safe plate.

 Microwave on 100% power for 15 to 20 seconds.
-Another way is to cut the block of cold cream cheese into small pieces and beat it with an electric mixer until it's smooth and creamy.
+Another way is to cut the block of cold cream cheese into small pieces and beat it with an electric mixer on high speed until it's smooth and creamy.

 - Add 1 or 2 tablespoons of finely chopped green onions.